Astroyimin/WCGAN-for-Galaxy-Spectrum/README.md

 The Discriminator consists of three convolutional layers, each followed by a max pooling layer.
 After the convolutional layers, a fully connected layer is used to differentiate between real and generated spectra.

 # Training Script for WCGAN
-This script, Training.py, implements the training process for a Wasserstein Conditional GAN (WCGAN) designed to generate galaxy spectra.
+The script, Training.py, implements the training process for a Wasserstein Conditional GAN (WCGAN) designed to generate galaxy spectra.
 The WCGAN architecture combines the stability of the Wasserstein GAN with the conditioning on input parameters to generate realistic and diverse spectra based on specific physical conditions.

 ## Key Features:
 ***Wasserstein Loss*** The training leverages the Wasserstein loss function, which provides a more stable and effective training process by minimizing the Wasserstein distance between the real and generated distributions